tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 ### What if you know your opponent's strategy?

 You can do *even better* if you know ahead of time exactly when your opponent will let it ride, and exactly when they'll bank it (assuming they make consistent choices throughout the game).
-Here, instead of employing a minimax strategy, you can simply maximize your odds of winning *given your opponent's choices*; if those choices happen to be suboptimal, you can get a slight extra edge.
+Here, instead of employing a minimax strategy, you can simply maximize your odds of winning *given your opponent's choices*.
+If those choices happen to be suboptimal, you can get a slight extra edge.

 Here's a side-by-side comparison of optimal strategies in a game to 6 with a scoring probability of 60%.
 On the left is the strategy you should employ if you assume your opponent is playing rationally.
 On the right is your best strategy if you think your opponent will *always* bank their points.